mayadomi/puzzle-geocache/README.md

 A React component for creating interactive jigsaw puzzles with customizable options and smooth drag-and-drop functionality.

+This repo was forked and then vibe coded with Cursor to add functionality within a very short window of time for a project (thank you to all the developers that came before me for creating the foundations ❤️)

 ## Installation

 ### From GitHub